Magic-angle Twisted Bilayer Systems with Quadratic-Band-Touching: Exactly Flat Bands with High-Chern Number

 The Hamiltonian of the twisted bilayer checkerboard lattice is

-where $h_{l\theta/2}(\mathbf{k})$ is the kinetic term of the checkerboard lattice with a twist angle $l\theta/2$ from the x-axis ($l=\pm1$ for the upper/lower layer) and has the form of Equ.~(\ref{equ:cbHamiltonian}) in the main text.
-Let $\sigma, \tau$ represent the Pauli matrix for the sublattice degrees of freedom and the layer degrees of freedom respectively.
-The Hamiltonian process the following symmetries.
+where $h_{l\theta/2}(\mathbf{k})$ is the kinetic term of the checkerboard lattice with a twist angle $l\theta/2$ from the $x$ axis [$l=+1$ $(l=-1)$ for the upper (lower) layer] and has the form of Eq.(1) in the main text.
+Let $\sigma$ and $\tau$ represent the Pauli matrix for the sublattice degrees of freedom and the layer degrees of freedom respectively.
+The Hamiltonian with the moiré BZ as shown in Fig.~\ref{fig:morielattice}(b) respects the following spatial symmetries.

-$C_{2z}$ symmetry
+$C_{2x/y}$ symmetry